Think of Brazil and huge swaths of tropical rainforest, swampy wetlands, rolling grasslands, rugged plateaus and green mountains come to mind.

 Only confident drivers should hit the road in Brazil

 Getting behind the driver’s wheel in Brazil is not for the faint of heart.
 Thanks to a lack of clear signposts and a surfeit of one-way lanes, navigating your way out of big cities such as Rio can be a challenge, and that’s before you’ve dealt with the hectic highways, heart-racing driving standards and widespread potholes.

 Self-drive car rental is still an option for those looking for flexibility or if you’re traveling with heavy sports equipment such as surfboards or kiteboards.
-When renting a car, local Brazilian companies such as Unidas and Localiza offer the best rates, starting from R$145 a day for compact models.
+When renting a car, local Brazilian companies such as Unidas and Localiza offer the best rates, with special offers bringing starting rates down to R$80 a day for compact models.
 Insurance costs are extra, but it's a worthwhile investment.

 If you’re itching to travel by car but want to avoid some of the safety hazards, you can also try the carpooling app, BlaBlaCar.
 On the app, you can book a ride with drivers who are heading to your destination and have a seat spare.
 Prices are very reasonable; expect to pay around R$20 for a one-hour journey.